Musée des Arts Décoratifs, Paris: Displays

-Of interest to the public are the period rooms.
-Examples include part of Jeanne Lanvin's house (decorated by Albert-Armand Rateau [1884–1938] in the early 1920s) at 16 rue Barbet-de-Jouy in Paris.
+The period rooms are of interest to the public, with examples including part of Jeanne Lanvin's house (decorated by Albert-Armand Rateau [1884–1938] in the early 1920s) at 16 rue Barbet-de-Jouy in Paris.
 Others are graphic artist Eugène Grasset's dining room of 1880, and the 1752 Gold Cabinet of Avignon.
-And, peculiar to a French museum it seems, there is the 1875 bedroom of courtesan Lucie Émilie Delabigne, purportedly the inspiration for the main character in Émile Zola's novel Nana (1880).
+There is also the 1875 bedroom of courtesan Lucie Émilie Delabigne, purportedly the inspiration for the main character in Émile Zola's novel Nana (1880).

-There is a distinctive ceiling there once owned by Jeanne Baptiste d'Albert de Luynes, mistress of then duke of Savoy.
+There is a distinctive ceiling there, once owned by Jeanne Baptiste d'Albert de Luynes, mistress of the then duke of Savoy.

 Exhibitions

-Some of the museum's vast number of exhibitions have been distinguished.
-Yvonne Brunhammer, a curator and then director of the museum for over four decades from the early 1950s and the person who rediscovered Eileen Gray, organized the 1966 exhibition, "Les Années '25': Art Déco/Bauhaus/Stijl Esprit Nouveau".
+Some of the museum's vast number of exhibitions have been influential.
+Yvonne Brunhammer, a curator and then director of the museum for over four decades from the early 1950s, and the person who rediscovered Eileen Gray, organized the 1966 exhibition, "Les Années '25': Art Déco/Bauhaus/Stijl Esprit Nouveau".
 The exhibition served to coin "Art Déco", the term that came to describe design between the World Wars, particularly French modern design.

-The museum is somewhat on a par with similar and venerable decorative-arts and design-focused institutions such as the more international Victoria and Albert Museum in London and was the inspiration for the Hewitt sisters' collection in the Cooper Union (the ancestor of the no-longer-affiliated Cooper-Hewitt, National Design Museum) in New York City.
-However, due to many fine-art, publicity, fashion and design exhibitions mounted at the Paris museum, its focus has been diluted and caused its name, Musée des "Art décoratifs", to be a misnomer.
-Thus, its name for popular use became MAD (mode, arts, design or, in English, fashion, arts, design) in January 2016, even though the acronym is the same as MAD (Museum of Arts and Design) in New York City.
+The museum is somewhat on a par with similar and venerable decorative-arts and design-focused institutions such as the more international Victoria and Albert Museum in London.
+It was also the inspiration for the Hewitt sisters' collection in the Cooper Union in New York City.
+However, due to many fine-art, publicity, fashion and design exhibitions mounted at the Paris museum, its focus has been diluted and caused its name, Musée des "Arts décoratifs", to become a misnomer.
+Thus, its name for popular use became MAD ("mode, arts, design" or, in English, "fashion, arts, design") in January 2016, even though the acronym is the same as MAD (Museum of Arts and Design) in New York City.

+In 2021, the museum partnered with the Loewe Foundation and exhibited the finalists in the Loewe Craft Prize, which was won by Fanglu Lin that year.

 Renovation

 The Musée des Arts décoratifs was closed from 1996 to 2006 due to a renovation of the building and of about 6,000 works from the collection; the renovation cost €35 million (about $45 million in 2006).
-The museum reopened on September 15, 2006.
+The museum reopened on 15 September 2006.
 Béatrice Salmon, the current director and overseer of the restoration, has called the collection "the history of French taste and of the decorative arts and design in France" and has suggested: "People [in France] understand how to relate to paintings and sculpture in a museum, but they don't know how to interpret objects".

 Pierre-Alexis Dumas, a principal of Hermès International and the president of the Fondation Hermès, was elected president in 2015.
 He succeeded Bruno Roger.